Learning Clique Forests: Introduction

 \subsection{Organisation}

 The structure of this paper is as follows: in Section \ref{sec:literature:review} we briefly review some essential background literature and introduce notations and definitions.
 In Section \ref{sec:methodology} we describe the clique expansion operator, the ideas underlying the gain function and the \mfcf{} algorithm.
 In Section \ref{sec:experiments} we describe a specific application to covariance selection models and compare the results against alternative methods.
 Section \ref{sec:conclusions} provides discussion and conclusions.
+We provide a vast Appendix (Section \ref{sec:appendix}) containing some additional theorems that are useful, if not strictly required for the problem at hand, as well as a detailed description of the experiments performed and some extra results.